 -repeat on both sides

-Lunge Variations: split squats, forward lunge, reverse lunge, walking lunges, lateral lunge, Bulgarian split squats, alternating jumping lunges, etc.
+Lunge Variations: split squats, reverse lunge, forward lunge, walking lunges, lateral lunge, Bulgarian split squats, alternating jumping lunges, etc.

 (PRO TIP: when doing walking lunges do 2 reps on one side before switching; this removes momentum and allows you to focus on form.
 If you are proficient at lunging try combining forward and reverse lunges simultaneously.
-You won’t need much weight, if at all — 3-4 sets of 8-12 reps per side as a finisher will light your legs up!)
+You won’t need much weight, if at all — 3-4 sets of 8-12 reps per side as a finisher will light your legs up and send your CNS into overdrive!)

 The most popular pattern by far: The Push.